gitbrent/PptxGenJS/README.md

 **************************************************************************************************
 # Performance Considerations
-It takes time to read and encode images!
+It takes CPU time to read and encode images!
 The more images you include and the larger they are, the more time will be consumed.
-You will want to show a jQuery Dialog with a nice hour glass before you start creating the file.
+The time needed to read/encode images can be completely eliminated by pre-encoding any images (see below).

 ## Pre-Encode Large Images
-Pre-encode images into a base64 string (eg: 'data:image/png;base64,iVBORw[...]=') and use as the `data` argument.
+Pre-encode images into a base64 string (eg: 'image/png;base64,iVBORw[...]=') for use as the `data` option value.
 This will both reduce dependencies (who needs another image asset to keep track of?) and provide a performance boost (no time will need to be consumed reading and encoding the image).